gardener/gardener-extension-provider-azure/docs/usage/usage.md

 The `.diagnosticsProfile` is used to enable [machine boot diagnostics](https://learn.microsoft.com/en-us/azure/virtual-machines/boot-diagnostics) (disabled per default).
 A storage account is used for storing vm's boot console output and screenshots.
 If `.diagnosticsProfile.StorageURI` is not specified azure managed storage will be used (recommended way).

+The `.dataVolumes` field is used to add provider specific configurations for dataVolumes.
+`.dataVolumes[].name` must match with one of the names in `workers.dataVolumes[].name`.
+To specify an image source for the dataVolume either use `communityGalleryImageID`, `sharedGalleryImageID`, `id` or `urn` as `imageRef`.
+However, users have to make sure that the image really exists, there's yet no check in place.
+If the image does not exist the machine will get stuck in creation.

 ## Example `Shoot` manifest (non-zoned)